maria-antoniak/fight-harassment-in-research/README.md

 This is a document written by graduate students[^1] for everyone involved in academic research.
 The goal of this document is to identify practical actions that are **accessible now** to fight against sexual harassment in academic research.

-[^1]: Maria Antoniak and Alexa VanHattum, beginning May of 2022.
-We were frustrated by the lack of tangible actions after several prominent cases of harassment and assult within our fields of computing research.
+[^1]: Maria Antoniak and Alexa VanHattum, beginning May of 2021, with significant input from other graduate students and faculty from Cornell and other universities.
+This document is written from the perspective of graduate student researchers in Information Science and Computer Science at a North American university, as cis heterosexual white women with a lot of privilege.
+This document is very much a draft written by non-experts.
+We don’t research sexual harassment, though we’ve thought about it a lot, read about it a lot, and talked about it a lot with victims and allies.
+We welcome corrections, additions, and reframings.

 <br><br>